pandas-dev/pandas/web/pandas/about/sponsors.md

 As a free and open source project, _pandas_ relies on the support of the community of users for its development.
 If you work for an organization that uses and benefits from _pandas_, please consider supporting pandas.
-There are different ways, such as employing people to work on pandas, funds the project, or becoming a [NumFOCUS sponsor](https://numfocus.org/sponsors) to support the broader ecosystem.
+There are different ways, such as employing people to work on pandas, funding the project, or becoming a [NumFOCUS sponsor](https://numfocus.org/sponsors) to support the broader ecosystem.
 Please contact us at [admin@numfocus.org](mailto:admin@numfocus.org) to discuss.